 1 • Wagon Wheel • Old Crow Medicine Show ► The towns mentioned in this song are basically like a road map to my grandmother’s house—Raleigh to Johnson City to the Cumberland Gap.
 And given the locale, it seems fitting that this tune was a bootleg for quite a while. ■

-► Bonus Tracks » 18 Wheels & a Dozen Roses • Kathy Mattea ► This song is a closer for rounding the home stretch. ■
+► Bonus Tracks » 18 Wheels & a Dozen Roses • Kathy Mattea ► A closer for rounding the home stretch. ■

 graphics, text © 2016 hilary hall photograph courtesy of Pixabay